-When you create a PR program, you’ll tailor it to the unique demands and challenges of your business.
-If you utilize a PR plan, you can evaluate the success of a PR strategy and to know that your company is on the same page.
+When you create a PR plan, you’ll tailor it to the unique demands and challenges of your business.
+If you utilize a PR plan, you can evaluate the success of a PR plan and to know that your company is on the same page.
 Below are the five key elements of a PR plan.

 S = Specific

 The implementation stage is where strategies, tactics, and activities come into play for a PR plan.

 Do the strategies, tactics, and activities address the objectives?

 How will each strategy uniquely reach and engage the target audiences?

 How might you expand and innovate those tactics and activities?

 Don’t leave the evaluation of a PR plan until the end of the year or the end of a PR program.
 You should evaluate a PR plan on a regular basis say; quarterly to ensure it’s on track.